kubernetes/enhancements/keps/sig-node/5304-dra-attributes-downward-api/README.md

 - Enforce exactly one of `fieldRef`, `resourceFieldRef`, or `resourceSliceAttributeRef` in both env and volume items
 - Validate `claimName` and `requestName` against DNS label rules
 - No API-level enumeration of attribute names; kubelet resolves attributes that exist in the matching `ResourceSlice` at runtime
-- If `deviceIndex` is set, validate it is >= 0; if unset, aggregate across all allocated devices

 ####